-Science Confirms What We Knew About Breakups And Drinking
+Science Confirms What You Definitely Already Know About Breakups And Getting Drunk

 If the love of your life just decided to call it quits, chances are, you're not going to feel very good about yourself.